debjit15005/CSF363/README.md

 - input param type
 - output param type

+---

-use driver1 for running the final programme handles one command at a time
+>use driver1 for running the final programme
+>handles one command at a time